rsdoiel/antenna/archives/2025/planet_2025.18.md

 ---

-## Tourists flee as India, Pakistan trade attack accusations
+## Blasts in Indian Kashmir, Amritsar as conflict escalates

 date: 2025-05-09, from: RTÉ News

-India and Pakistan have accused each other of launching drone and artillery attacks overnight into this morning, as tourists and villagers fled the third day of the worst fighting between the nuclear-armed neighbours in nearly three decades.
+Blasts have rung out across Indian Kashmir and the Sikh holy city of Amritsar in neighbouring Punjab state, with the Indian military saying they were shooting down drones in the worst fighting with Pakistan in nearly three decades.

 <br>